Temporary Illnesses and Injuries

 How do I access my classroom if the building is not accessible?

 If the student's classes meet in a non-accessible building, contact ASC and request to move to an accessible location.
 We must receive a completed Intake Form and documentation from your medical provider to facilitate this request.

 How can I access my residence hall with a temporary physical impairment?

-Students who have mobility concerns may request to be moved to an accessible residence hall, room and/or to a room with accessible bathroom facilities.
-The ASC will work with you and housing on your reasonable accommodation.
-For more information about housing accommodation requests contact email@example.com.
+Students who have mobility concerns may request an accessible residence hall, room, or a room with accessible bathroom facilities.
+The ASC will work with the student and Housing to implement a reasonable accommodation.
+For more information about housing accommodation requests, contact email@example.com.

-Since accommodations may take up to two weeks or more to process, please contact the ASC as early as possible to determine the most appropriate course of action given the nature of the situation.
-If you are aware of an upcoming surgery, for example, it is best to contact the ASC prior to your procedure.
+Since accommodations may take up to two weeks or more to process, contact the ASC as early as possible to determine the most appropriate course of action given the nature of the situation.
+If the student has an upcoming surgery, it is best to contact the ASC before the procedure.

-We encourage all students with temporary injuries to contact the ASC for any needed accommodations.
+We encourage all students with temporary illnesses or injuries to contact the ASC for any needed accommodations.